prajna-io/anatman/README.txt

 "a sort of approximation
 or a reflection

-"historically, the Forms began as an expression celebrating or honoring the Glass Bead Game"
+"historically, the Forms began as an expression of the Glass Bead Game"

   "why is it that I haven't heard of it before
   I thought I was ..."